Q. If USC owns my film, am I allowed to show it/send it to festivals/use it on college applications?

 Q. Who teaches the Summer Program classes?
 What is the faculty/student ratio?

 Instructors for the Summer Program are selected primarily from our regular degree program faculty.
-All Summer Program faculty are working filmmakers, writers, producers, or critics.
-Our classes typically have one instructor for ten students.
+All members of the Summer Program faculty are working filmmakers, writers, producers, or critics.
+Our classes typically have one instructor for every ten students.
 All production classes also have course assistants to help with equipment checkout and usage, and production processes.

 Q. Are these classes for college credit?

-All classes in the Summer Program are regular elective courses in the USC School of Cinematic Arts, are graded and offer transferable university credits.
+All classes in the Summer Program are regular elective courses in the USC School of Cinematic Arts, are graded, and offer transferable university credits.
 These courses will be on an official USC transcript upon successful completion of the program.
-Once the course is completed, transcripts can be ordered from: http://www.usc.edu/dept/ARR/transcripts/
+Once the course is completed, transcripts can be ordered from: http://arr.usc.edu/services/transcripts

 Q. Do I own the rights to my film?